sam-goodwin/itty-aws/README.md

 ## Benchmark

-We compare Itty-AWS in various runtime environments and against AWS-SDK v2 and v3 to ensure it performs at least as well as the native tools provided by AWS.
+We compare itty-aws in various runtime environments and against AWS-SDK v2 and v3 to ensure it performs at least as well as the native tools provided by AWS.

 Browse the results in [/benchmark](/benchmark/README.md)